Why Therapy Is Crucial For Refugee Children

 The principle that one size fits all does not apply to trauma therapy at all.
 Still, counselors efficiently deal with individuals, families, and communities to learn positive ways of dealing with emotions and behavioral patterns that have grown due to trauma.
 This could also entail assisting them in regulating strong feelings and learning to trust again.

 Trauma counseling offers an avenue for people to open up and talk about their feelings and encounters.
-It also enables people to practices techniques for managing the current challenges that they’re confronted with.
+It also enables people to practice techniques for managing the current challenges that they’re confronted with.
 Trauma counselors give compassionate and effective support to their clients without getting too emotionally tangled or engrossed in their situations.

 Source: infomigrants.net